rustwasm/sfhtml5-rust-and-wasm/slides.md

 * "bindgen" = "bindings generator"
 * raw wasm functions only take and return primitive number types
   * but we want to pass strings, objects, DOM nodes, etc
-  * wasm-bindgen enables that, all with the zero-overhead abstraction principle we keep revisiting
+  * wasm-bindgen enables that, all with the zero-cost abstraction principle we keep revisiting
   * generates JS glue you would otherwise have to write by hand